 A smooth sunset and sunrise effect, with FM radio and manual controls

-Lumie is a UK company that specializes in medical-grade light therapy devices.
+Lumie is a UK company that specialises in medical-grade light therapy devices.
 The Lumie Bodyclock Shine 300 might look quite basic, but it’s an excellent wake-up light that has a very smooth color transition from bright white to deep red.
 It also includes an FM radio, with white noise or nature sounds to help you fall asleep or wake up to if you like.

 The beautiful light created by the LEDs is what really stands out for me.
 The slow fade is much smoother than most other wake-up lights, and the glow of the deep red hues looks amazing in the bedroom.